commitgcp/customer-onboarding-automation/tutorial.md

 Click the **Start** button to move to the next step.

-## Step 0 - Login to GCloud
+## Step 0 - Login

 Let's make sure you're logged in and able to use the gcloud CLI.
+If you're already logged in, you can skip this step.

 To login, execute the following command: